-Section 9.
-F-1 Floodplain
+A. Floodplain Overlay District F-1

-The Floodplain Overlay District shall encompass those areas identified on the Flood Insurance Rate Maps (FIRM) for Christian County as unnumbered A zones.
+The Floodplain Overlay District shall encompass those areas identified on the Flood Insurance Rate Maps (FIRM) in effect for Christian County as numbered and unnumbered A zones.
 Please refer to the Floodplain Management Article of the Stormwater and Erosion Control Regulations for Christian County.